Need a Private Tutor?

 There are plenty of free resources and cool maths games online on websites such as

 Hoodamath and Snappy Maths.
-Maths in Everyday Life
+Maths in the Real World

 For grown-ups, it’s easy to rhyme off the application of maths problem-solving in day-to-day life.
 Thanks to a good knowledge of maths, we can make sense of statistics, understand the content of scientific articles and take something away from the infographics we see in the newspapers.